 - a.
 Accessing AHCCCS CARE Account funds.
 AHCCCS CARE members may not withdraw funds if they have not completed one of the Healthy Arizona Targets. - b.
 Rolling unused AHCCCS CARE Account funds over into next benefit year. - c.
 Reducing AHCCCS CARE Payments.
-Meeting one of the

-Preventive Health Targets or the Chronic Disease Management targets excuses the AHCCCS CARE member from any premium or coinsurance liabilities for a period of six months.
-The AHCCCS CARE member may choose the quarter to which he or she would like exemption to begin.

-25. AHCCCS CARE Operational Protocol.
+Meeting one of the Preventive Health Targets or the Chronic Disease Management targets excuses the AHCCCS CARE member from any premium or coinsurance liabilities for a period of six months.
+The AHCCCS CARE member may choose the quarter to which he or she would like exemption to begin. - 25.
+AHCCCS CARE Operational Protocol.
 The state must submit a draft Operational Protocol to CMS for review and approval prior to implementing the AHCCCS CARE program.
 The state's submission must be no later than 90 days prior to the planned implementation.
 The state may not implement beneficiary contributions and the Healthy Arizona Targets program until 30 days following CMS approval of the protocol pertaining to the program.
-The protocol will be incorporated into these STCs as Attachment G, The protocol must include, at a minimum, the following items:

-a) Contributions and Accounts and Payments Infrastructure.
+The protocol will be incorporated into these STCs as Attachment H. The protocol must include, at a minimum, the following items: - a) Contributions and Accounts and Payments Infrastructure. - i.
+The coinsurance liability and premium payments strategy and implementation plan, including an approach to implementation for beneficiaries beginning three months after enrollment that allows for milestones related to successful accounting for funds, data collection for review of incentives, member education and other critical operations to be met prior to inclusion of all AHCCCS CARE members into the payment and reward program.
+The plan must clearly explain when beneficiaries are responsible for payments and how beneficiaries will be engaged in the payment process, including when and under what circumstances payments will be required.